1975 European Cup final: Summary

-However, due to the violence, which included "skirmishes in the city and damage to private property" according to journalist Geoffrey Green, as well as damage to a £50,000 camera and a lost eye and a broken arm to German media workers, UEFA were apparently considering abandonment of the competition altogether.
+Violence after match, which included "skirmishes in the city and damage to private property" according to journalist Geoffrey Green, as well as damage to a £50,000 camera and a lost eye and a broken arm to German media workers, caused UEFA to consider abandonment of European competition altogether.
+The violence saw Leeds banned from Europe for four years, reduced to two years on appeal.

 Details

 Legacy

 The controversy surrounding the final is still manifested in the chant "We are the Champions, Champions of Europe" – amid a feeling that their club was cheated of victory in this match – by fans of Leeds United.

-The 'luckier' Bayern, on the other hand, would remain one of Europe's top clubs and would go on to victory in the 1976 final, completing a hat-trick of wins – but would ultimately have to wait until 2001 for their fourth title.
-Interestingly, Leeds could have been the other side for that final yet were eliminated in the semi-finals by eventual runners-up Valencia CF.
+Bayern remained one of Europe's top clubs and would go on to victory in the 1976 final, completing a hat-trick of wins – but would have to wait until 2001 for their fourth title.
+Leeds were eliminated in the semi-finals by eventual runners-up Valencia CF in the same season, Leeds' best performance in the competition since 1974-75.
+As of 2025-26, they have not appeared in the competition since.

-The appearance of an English club in the final for only the second time would ultimately precede a period of dominance by Football League clubs Liverpool (1977, 1978, 1981 and 1984), Nottingham Forest (1979 and 1980) and Aston Villa (1982) of European football.
+The appearance of an English club in the final for only the second time preceded a period of dominance by English clubs, with wins for Liverpool (1977, 1978, 1981 and 1984), Nottingham Forest (1979 and 1980) and Aston Villa (1982) in subsequent finals.